 Overview

-One core, four hosts
+One core, multiple hosts

 Host JS engine Rust build Backend